convissor/alis-enhanced/README.md

 Obtaining the Data
 ------------------
-File a Freedom of Information Law (FOIL) request with NYSDOT to get a dump of ALIS data
+File a Freedom of Information Law (FOIL) request with NYSDOT to get a dump of ALIS data.

 They will send you one or more Excel files.
 Manually export each file into .csv format.
 Place those .csv files in the `csv` directory of this